-- The VASCADE MVP XL should only be used by a trained licensed physician or healthcare professional. - Note the training referred to here is previous training for accessing vessels, and positioning and using catheters.
-The VASCADE MVP XL device does not require formal training beyond review of the content provided in this IFU. - Do not use in access sites where there is suspicion of a "backwall" stick.
+- The VASCADE MVP should only be used by a trained licensed physician or healthcare professional. - Note the training referred to here is previous training for accessing vessels, and positioning and using catheters.
+The VASCADE MVP device does not require formal training beyond review of the content provided in this IFU. - Do not use in access sites where there is suspicion of a "backwall" stick.
 Increased bleeding risk may occur. - Do not use if venotomy is noted to be a "side stick."
 Bleeding risk may increase. - Do not use if venotomy site is noted to be "high," above the Inguinal Ligament (cephalad to lower half of the femoral head or the inferior epigastric artery origin from the external iliac artery).
-This may increase the risk of bleeding. - During access care should be taken so that the tissue tract is not pushed laterally or medially prior to accessing the vessel.
-This is to avoid misalignment of the tissue tract and the Collagen Patch relative to the venotomy site once the device is removed from the vessel, which may result in prolonged time to hemostasis. - If more than one access is made in the vein, keep a minimum of 8 mm separation between the access sites (~1 cm at skin level).
-This is to allow the Disc to track back to the vessel wall.
-Temporary hemostasis may not be achieved if the venotomies are too close to each other. - Do not use in a vein with suspected intraluminal thrombus, hematoma, pseudoaneurysm, or arteriovenous fistula.
+This may increase the risk of bleeding. - During access, be careful that the tissue tract is not pushed laterally or medially before accessing the vessel.
+This is to avoid misalignment of the tissue tract and the Collagen Patch relative to the vessel puncture site once the device is removed from the vessel, which may prolong time to haemostasis. - If more than one access is made in the vessel, keep a minimum of 6 mm separation between the access sites.
+This is to allow the disc to track back to the vessel wall.
+Temporary haemostasis may not be achieved if the venotomies are too close to each other. - Do not use in a vein with suspected intraluminal thrombus, hematoma, pseudoaneurysm, or arteriovenous fistula.
 These conditions may complicate proper device use and performance. - Not achieving temporary hemostasis may be an indication that the Disc is not against the vessel wall.
 Releasing the collagen patch may result in all or a portion of the patch to be deployed in the vessel. - Do not use if intra-procedural bleeding around the introducer sheath is noted including hematoma formation (sign of possible multiple wall stick).
-This may suggest problems with the access site. - Do not use in a procedural sheath > 12cm in length (or >15cm in overall length) or with a diameter other than 10-12F.
-This may complicate Disc deployment. - Do not advance VASCADE MVP XL VVCS Catheter into the patient if resistance is felt due to risk of vascular damage. - Do not soak the VASCADE MVP XL VVCS Catheter in saline.
-Momentarily insert only the Catheter tip in saline solution immediately before use to avoid over-hydration of the patch, which may result in difficulty of retracting the sleeve and causing Catheter pull through during the sleeve retraction step. - Do NOT continue to pull on the Black Actuator once it is locked in place, as this may damage the device.
+This may suggest problems with the access site. - Do not use in a procedural sheath > 12cm in length (or >15cm in overall length) or with a diameter other than 6-12F.
+This may complicate Disc deployment. - Do not advance VASCADE MVP VVCS Catheter into the patient if resistance is felt due to risk of vascular damage.

-- Compressing the access site during sheath removal may not allow the Disc to track back to the venotomy and may cause Disc deformation.
+- Do not soak the VASCADE MVP VVCS Catheter in saline.
+Momentarily insert only the Catheter tip in saline solution immediately before use to avoid over-hydration of the patch, which may result in difficulty of retracting the sleeve and causing Catheter pull through during the sleeve retraction step. - Do NOT continue to pull on the Black Actuator once it is locked in place, as this may damage the device. - Compressing the access site during sheath removal may not allow the Disc to track back to the venotomy and may cause Disc deformation.
 This may lead to inability to achieve temporary hemostasis. - Applying too much upward tension on the Silver Handle may cause Disc to pull out of vessel.
 Should this occur, convert to your institution's manual compression protocol.